Java: Gridbag Layout Manager (swing)

 Determine The Anchor:

--The relative position of the item within it’s fill area:
+-The relative position of the item within its fill area:

-…and finally Determine the Weight:
+Determine the Weight:

--This is the amount of space relative to all other weights, this item gets on the total frame.
+-This is the amount of space relative to all other weights.
+This item gets on the total frame.
 Thus the percentage does not change as the frame resizes.

-*If an item has multiple grid lines across it, it spans more than one grid block, it’s weight needs to reflect this, to display properly.
+*If an item has multiple grid lines across it, it spans more than one grid block.
+Its weight needs to reflect this to display properly.

 CODE Example: